Best Small Business Loans for Bad Credit

-The third party then collects a percentage of your daily credit card sales until the total amount of the advance is repaid with interest.
+The third party then collects a percentage of your daily credit card sales until the total amount of the advance with the factor amount is satisfied.
 Since merchant cash advances are viewed as being a transaction rather than a loan, they can be an option even for businesses that don’t have the best credit scores.

 2. Invoice Factoring